liampshaw/pangraph_annotations/README.md

 ```

+### Analysing fragmentation of annotated features

-We can use this output file to work out things like how many of the annotated genes are fragmented, and across how many pancontigs:
+We can use this output file to work out things like how many of the annotated genes are in sequence regions fragmented across multiple pancontigs:

 ```
 awk '$3=="gene"' pancontigs_as_attributes.gff | sed -e 's/.*pancontigs=//g' | awk -F "," ' { print NF } ' | sort -n | uniq -c